confluentinc/ksql/docs-md/tutorials/etl.md

 rs.initiate()
 ```

-Now that this node has become the primary in the replica set, we need to configure access so that Debezium can replicate changes remotely.
+Now that this node has become the primary in the replica set, you need to configure access so that Debezium can replicate changes remotely.
 Switch into the `config` database:

 ```
 use config
 ```

 Create a new role for Debezium.
-This role will enable the user that we create to access system-level collections, which are normally restricted:
+This role enables the user that you will create to access system-level collections, which are normally restricted:

 ```javascript
 db.createRole({